chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 Kinda fun. :)

-In the post-OSI version of Frank's memo, I count 305 usages of the term "open source."
+In the post-OSI version of Frank's memo, I count 305 usages of the term "open source," where of course its meaning is bound to the freshly published Open Source Definition.
 In the pre-OSI original?
 Exactly one.

 {% include img.html src="hecker.webp" %}